The She-Creature

 The film was released by AIP as a double feature with It Conquered the World.

 Plot

-Dr. Carlo Lombardi, an oleaginous carnival hypnotist, conducts experiments in hypnotic regression that take his unwitting female subject Andrea Talbott to a past life as a prehistoric humanoid form of sea life.
+Dr. Carlo Lombardi, an unctuous carnival hypnotist, conducts experiments in hypnotic regression that take his unwitting female subject Andrea Talbott to a past life as a prehistoric humanoid form of sea life.
 He uses the physical manifestation of the prehistoric creature to commit murders.